amaank404/denver-api/README.md

 ## Community
-This is a community driven project and accepts pull requests of any kind, Thanks to all all the contributors.
+This is a community driven project and accepts pull requests of any kind (read [CONTRIBUTING.md](https://github.com/xcodz-dot/denver/blob/master/.github/CONTRIBUTING.md)), Thanks to all the contributors.
 Contributions are appreciated